Sofie-Erner/AOC24/README.md

 # AOC24
-Advent of Code 2024 using C#
+Advent of Code 2024 using Python